MotorDynamicsLab/LDOVoronTrident/STLs/README.md

 ## LDO Deck Wire Cover Right
 The LDO deck panel has a larger rear right opening.
 This part will cover the larger opening more completely.

+## Bed WAGO Mount
+This part holds the 2x2 WAGO terminals as well as a 2x2 JST XH Splicing PCB for the build plate.